tootedom/gc-memusage-annotationprocessor/README.md

 		</dependency>
 ```

-The javaagent is found in the following package:
+The javaagent is found in the following package.
+This is not required by your application code:

 ```xml
 		<dependency>